Want to know how to make a homemade pumpkin spice latte that's delicious and healthy?

 The crowning glory of this drink is the espresso, which you should pour on top.
 One shot is good, but two is even better!

-On warmer fall days, you might want to consider making an iced Pumpkin Spice Latte.
+On warmer fall days, you might want to consider breaking out the ice cube trays and making an iced pumpkin spice latte.
 Prepared with cold milk and ice, this complex pumpkin coffee is surprisingly refreshing.

 How to Make Pumpkin Muffins

-Now that you’ve learned how to make Pumpkin Spice Latte drinks, it’s time for the accompaniment.
+Now that you’ve learned how to make a pumpkin spice latte, it’s time for the accompaniment.

 Since we’ve already set aside our “leftovers” from juicing the pumpkin, we now need to add a few more natural and healthy ingredients to make our delicious muffins.
 And once again, we’ll use our aromatic tonka bean (these aren’t always easy to get, so you could use mahlab or extra nutmeg instead).